PacktPublishing/Django-in-Production/Chapter13/README.md

 ### Creating an account in AWS

+Go to [AWS](https://aws.amazon.com) and create an account.
+You will need a credit card to create an account.

 ### Identity and Access Management

+No code needed for this section.
+Just learn about IAM and how to create users, groups, and policies.

 ### EC2

+No code needed for this section.

 ### Elastic Load Balancer

+No code needed for this section.

 ### Elastic Beanstalk

+No code needed for this section.

 ### RDS for Postgres

+No code needed for this section.

 ### Elasticache for Redis

+No code needed for this section.

 ### Security Groups and Network components

+No code needed for this section.

 ### AWS Secrets Manager

+No code needed for this section.

 ### Route 53

+No code needed for this section.

 ### AWS Billing Console

+No code needed for this section.

 ### Cloudwatch

+No code needed for this section.

-### Integrating AWS Elastic Beanstalk to deploy Django
+## Integrating AWS Elastic Beanstalk to deploy Django

-## Integrating Beanstalk with basic Django app
+### Integrating Beanstalk with basic Django app

+> [!NOTE]
+>
+> Our current repository is a repository that we have been working on for the last 12 chapters, where each chapter is segregated into folders.
+Unfortunately just like github actions we cannot deploy a repository with multiple project folders.
+So we will create a new repository with just the Django application.
+> The simplest way to do this is to create a new repository and copy the Django application folder into the new repository.
+Please copy the myblog folder into a new repository.

-## Creating RDS Postgres instance and connecting to Django
+#### Creating RDS Postgres instance and connecting to Django

-### Creating a new RDS environment
+##### Creating a new RDS environment

-### Connecting RDS to the Django server
+##### Connecting RDS to the Django server

-### Configuring Django application with the RDS
+##### Configuring Django application with the RDS

 In settings.py